 Locations came and went and the future was uncertain until Jon's son Jack retired from the Coast Guard to carry on the family tradition at a new spot on Dover Point.
 What started as a small take out stand quickly became a large and busy restaurant.
 All the while the core values of great food, great service, and a comfortable atmosphere never waivered.
 Locations have come and gone but our tradition at Dover Point still Stands.

 Today, after three generations, the tradition continues.
-With legendary classics, like the lobster roll unchanged ins 1948, and new modern classics, like the Seafood Shepherd's Pie, there is something for everyone.
+With legendary classics, like the lobster roll unchanged since 1948, and new modern classics, like the Fish Tacos, there is something for everyone.
 Thank you for choosing Newick's Lobster House.